Ro98ert/Cyclistic-Case-Study/Reports/Cyclistic_Markdown.md

 # Cyclistic Bike-Share Analysis
-Google Data Analytics Capstone Project

 ## Project Overview
 This project examines behavioral differences between casual riders and annual members using Cyclistic bike-share trip data.
 The objective is to support marketing decisions focused on converting casual riders into members.

 ## 1. Business Task
-Analyze how annual members and casual riders use Cyclistic bikes differently in order to identify patterns that could support membership growth strategies.
+Analyze how annual members and casual riders use Cyclistic bikes differently to identify patterns that could support membership growth strategies.

 ## 2. Data Source
 The analysis uses 12 months of publicly available trip data from the Cyclistic (Divvy) bike-share system.